vitar/trello-player/README.md

 # trello-player

-Trello Player allows to play .m4a attachments from any list.
+Trello Player allows to play .m4a and .mp3 attachments as a playlisr.

 Implementeds as: